jupyter-server/enterprise_gateway/docs/source/kernel-kubernetes.md

     Note that since kernels run in isolated namespaces by default, it's often helpful to include the clause `--all-namespaces` on commands that will span namespaces.
 To isolate commands to a given namespace, you'll need to add the namespace clause `--namespace <namespace-name>`.
 1. Each kernel pod is named by the invoking user (via the `KERNEL_USERNAME` env) and its kernel_id (env `KERNEL_ID`).
 This identifier also applies to those kernels launched within `spark-on-kubernetes`.
 1. Kernel pods use the specified `securityContext`.
 If env `KERNEL_UID` is not specified in the kernel creation request a default value of `1000` (the jovyan user) will be used.
 Similarly for `KERNEL_GID`, whose default is `100` (the users group).
 In addition, Enterprise Gateway enforces a lists of prohibited UID and GID values.
 By default, this list is initialized to the 0 (root) UID and GID.
 Administrators can configure the `EG_PROHIBITED_UIDS` and `EG_PROHIBITED_GIDS` environment variables via the enterprise-gateway.yaml file with comma-separated values to alter the set of user and group ids to be prevented.
 1. As noted above, if `KERNEL_NAMESPACE` is not provided in the request, Enterprise Gateway will create a namespace using the same naming algorithm for the pod.
 In addition, the `kernel-controller` cluster role will be bound to a namespace-scoped role binding of the same name using the namespace's default service account as its subject.
-Users wishing to use their own kernel namespaces must provide **both** `KERNEL_NAMESPACE` and `KERNEL_SERVICE_ACCOUNT_NAME` as these are both used in the `kernel-pod.yaml` as `${kernel_namespace}` and `${kernel_service_account_name}`, respectively.
+Users wishing to use their own kernel namespaces must provide **both** `KERNEL_NAMESPACE` and `KERNEL_SERVICE_ACCOUNT_NAME` as these are both used in the `kernel-pod.yaml.j2` as `{{ kernel_namespace }}` and `{{ kernel_service_account_name }}`, respectively.
 1. Kernel pods have restart policies of `Never`.
 This is because the Jupyter framework already has built-in logic for auto-restarting failed kernels and any other restart policy would likely interfere with the built-in behaviors.
 1. The parameters to the launcher that is built into the image are communicated via environment variables as noted in the `env:` section above.